Congressional canvass for the 2010 Philippine presidential election: Members of the canvassing committee

 Instead of the whole Congress canvassing the votes, a committee comprised evenly between the Senate and the House of Representatives will canvass the votes at the Batasang Pambansa Complex in Quezon City, the home of the House of Representatives.
 The Senate President and the Speaker will co-chair the proceedings; previously, the majority leaders of both houses played this role.
-House Speaker Prospero Nograles announced the composition of the House delegation on May 21, as Senate Majority Floor Leader Juan Miguel Zubiri announced theirs on May 24.
+House Speaker Prospero Nograles announced the composition of the House delegation on May 21, as Senate Majority Floor Leader Migz Zubiri announced theirs on May 24.

 Members of Congress who ran for president (Noynoy Aquino, Richard Gordon, Jamby Madrigal, and Manny Villar) and vice president (Loren Legarda and Mar Roxas) are banned from attending the proceedings.
 Senators Miriam Defensor Santiago and Francis Escudero recused themselves for actively supporting candidates for president and vice president (Defensor Santiago herself was a guest senatorial candidate of four parties), while Estrada, who also recused himself, will only sit to provide quorum.

 Each political party is entitled to two lawyers who may file motions before Congress.